dadandlad-co/ot-repo-template/README.md

-# Template repo for Terraform modules
+# Template repo for OpenTofu modules

-This repository contains my template for creating Terraform modules, yes even my root modules.
+This repository contains my template for creating OpenTofu modules, yes even my root modules.
 This template is based on the best practices I have learned and the
 [HashiCorp style guide](https://developer.hashicorp.com/terraform/language/style).